Pasta Fresca is a veggie-packed pasta dish that cooks in less than 15 minutes. This easy dinner recipe is fresh, light, and filling!

 Ingredients Needed

-• Red onion: sliced red onion provides color and flavor.
+• Red onion: provides color and flavor.

 • Tomatoes: chopped vine-ripened tomatoes or Roma tomatoes help create a light pasta sauce.
 Halved cherry tomatoes would be great if they’re in season.